I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 	record outcome "which fades and recovers itself, in a curiously unsatisfying way";
 	rule succeeds.
 Effect of casting memorise at a scroll:
-	if the player is not carrying the second noun begin;
-		record outcome "which, not being in your hands, tantalises more than it reveals";
+	unless the player is carrying the second noun: record outcome "which, not being in your hands, tantalises more than it reveals";
 		rule succeeds;
-	end if;
 	remove the second noun from play;
 	now the player knows the inscribed spell of the second noun;
 	record outcome "which crumbles into dust, filling your mind with thoughts of the [inscribed spell of the second noun] spell";